TrendFact: A Benchmark Towards Hotspot Perception in Automatic Fact-Checking: Details of the Experimental Settings

 \section{Details of the Experimental Settings}

-The reward vector \(\boldsymbol{R}\) and the decay factor \(\gamma\) are set to 20 and 0.1, respectively.
-The maximum input length is set to 16k, while the maximum output lengths for LLMs and RLMs are set to 300 and 5k, respectively.
-The maximum length of retrieved results is truncated at 3k.
+We conduct experiments on PyTorch\footnote{\url{https://pytorch.org/}} and $2\times A100$ GPUs.
+The evaluation for ECS was conducted using GPT-4.1, while BERTScore evaluations are conducted on \textit{chinese-bert-Base}\footnote{\url{https://huggingface.co/google-bert/bert-base-chinese}}.
+The small constant \( \epsilon \) to prevent division by zero, the hyperparameter \( k \) controlling the reflection strength, and the decay factor \(\gamma\) are set to \( 1 \times 10^{-8} \), 1 and 0.5, respectively.
+The maximum number of reflections is set to 3.
+The maximum input length is set to 16k, while the maximum output lengths for LLMs and RLMs are set to 300 and 5k.
+The maximum length of retrieved results is 3k.
 The maximum number of retrievals is set to 3, and to ensure fair comparison, the maximum number of dynamically added evidences by our DEA is also limited to the same.
 All inference experiments utilized greedy search as the strategy.
 In this paper, for the HCPI metric, the values of $\alpha$, $\beta$, $\kappa$ and $\lambda$ used to calculate the influence score are set to 0.05, 0.2, 0.15, and 0.6, respectively.
 Missing values are imputed using the 25th percentile, and the scores are scaled to ensure that the ratio of the maximum to the minimum influence score remains within a factor of 10.
-All GPU-related inferences are executed on $2\times A100$ GPUs.